albar965/littlenavmap-manual/src/en/MENUS.rst

 .. _export-submenu-other:

-Export Flight Plan to other Formats (Sub-Menu)
+Export Flight Plan to other Formats
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. _export-flight-plan-as-ufmc: